-4.4.3 Washdown Area:
+4.5.3 Washdown Area

-- Should any portion of the development be used for vehicle or equipment servicing, then an approved bunded wash down area with a petrol and oil trap is to be provided in compliance with the requirements of the Water Corporation, the City of Karratha's Health Department and the Department of Water's Water Quality Protection Note 68: Mechanical Equipment Washdown March 2006. - Setbacks for petrol and oil traps are same as for effluent disposal systems. - Should the wash down area exceed 20m2 a roof may be required in accordance with Water Corporation policy.
+- Should any portion of the development be used for vehicle or equipment servicing, then an approved bunded wash down area with a petrol and oil trap is to be provided in compliance with the requirements of the Water Corporation, the City of Karratha Health Department and the Department of Water's Water Quality Protection Note 68: Mechanical Equipment Washdown March 2006. - Setbacks for petrol and oil traps are same as for effluent disposal systems. - Should the wash down area exceed 20m2 a roof may be required in accordance with Water Corporation policy.
 Please contact the Water Corporation prior to preparing and submitting your plans.

-4.4.4 Signage:
+4.5.4 Signage

-Requirements contained within the City of Karratha By Law Relating to Signs, Hoardings and Bill Posting.
+Requirements contained within the City of Karratha By Law relating to Signs, Hoardings and Bill Posting.
 Queries in relation to signage should be directed to Building Services on 9186 8569.

-4.5 Environmental Health Requirements
+4.6 Environmental Health Requirements

-There are many requirements with reference to Health and Environmental legislation that is administered by the Council's Environmental Health Services Department.
+There are many requirements with reference to health and environmental legislation that is administered by the Council's Environmental Health Services Department.
 The environmental health legislation that pertains to the development is specific to the types of use that are being proposed.
 Many of the requirements are detailed in the Health Act and its regulations, the City of Karratha Health Local Laws and the Environmental Protection (Noise) Regulations 1997.
-Of these matters, the disposal of effluent and solid waste are recognised as the most significant environmental health issues.